ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 for managing the applications running in a Trusted Execution Environment (TEE) of a client device.
 To achieve its purpose, the TAM needs to assess the state of a TEE, or of applications in the TEE, of a client device.
-The TEE conducts Remote Attestation Procedure with the TAM, which can then decide whether the TEE is already in compliance with the TAM's latest policy.
-Alternatively, the TAM has to uninstall, update, or install approved applications in the TEE to bring it back into compliance with the TAM's policy.
+The TEE conducts Remote Attestation Procedures with the TAM, which can then decide whether the TEE is already in compliance with the TAM's latest policy.
+If not, the TAM has to uninstall, update, or install approved applications in the TEE to bring it back into compliance with the TAM's policy.

 Attester: